 The tally of Fail and Warnings in the Results Viewer now report a count and percentage of reported Pass results.

-Users can quickly identify tests with a large count failure from those with a single faults from a high-level standpoint.
+Users can quickly identify tests with a large count failure from those with single faults from a high-level standpoint.
 This greatly addresses the prioritization of maintenance when multiple tests in a test suite have failed.

 Set variable or object property in the Watch list and save the test.
 Restart UFT, reload the test and view the Watch window.
 All tracked variables and objects will return without retyping.